El Carrizal: Politics

 There are two main political parties in El Salvador, whose roots lie in the Civil War.
 The main right-wing party is La Alianza Republicana Nacionalista (Nactionalist Republican Alliance—ARENA), founded on September 30, 1981, and was in power during the last few wars of the Civil War.
 The Frente Farabundo Marti para La Liberacion Nacional (Farabundo Martí National Liberation Front—FMLN) the socialist party, is the direct descendant of the guerrilla troops that fought against the Salvadoran government, and was legally constituted as a political party on September 1, 1992.

 Since the Civil War, the two have remained the country's principal political parties, still divided by the left-right binary.
-Today ARENA describes itself as a party in whose “forming principals express that a democratic and representational system, which guarantees the freedom of action and the consequences of individual peaceful goals, are the quickest and stablest path to achieve integral development of the nation”.
+Today ARENA describes itself as a party in which “forming principals express that a democratic and representational system, which guarantees the freedom of action and the consequences of individual peaceful goals, are the quickest and stablest path to achieve integral development of the nation”.
 The FMLN “has begun to take steps…to act as a consequence of the historically created challenges, in order to make the party an organization of 'social fighters…'and ‘to unify more’ the struggle for power.
-Other political parties in El Salvador include The Christian Democratic Party, The United Democratic Center, and The Party of National Conciliation.
+Other political parties in El Salvador include the Christian Democratic Party, the United Democratic Center, and the Party of National Conciliation.

 The mayor of El Carrizal is Tulio Ernesto Casco, of the FMLN party.

 Religion

-83% of the population of El Salvador identifies as Roman Catholic, and the other 17% identify as “other”.
-But in the last few years the population of Catholicism has been reduced.
+In El Salvador, 83% of the population identifies as Roman Catholic, and the other 17% identify as "other".
+However, in the last few years, the population of Catholics has declined.
 There is a lot of Protestant activity in the country, and El Salvador has one of the highest rates of Protestantism in Latin America (Soltero y Saravia 2003:1).

 There is no doubt that religion plays an important role in the lives of many people.
-Patron-saint and other religious festivals are still very important and celebrated in almost all of the municipalities in the country, and almost all the cantones have their own patron-saint in whose honor the festival is celebrated.
+Patron saints and other religious festivals are still very important and celebrated in almost all of the municipalities in the country, and almost all the cantones have their own patron saint in whose honor the festival is celebrated.